 Asthma is a chronic lung disease that results in changes in the airway.
+These changes include:

-• Muscles become tight around the airways
+• Muscles that tighten around the airways.

-• Airway walls thicken
+• Airway walls that thicken.

-• Thick mucus is produced in the airway
+• Thick mucus produced in the airway.

-• Coughing, which often occurs at night, with exercise, or in the cold.
+• Coughing, which often occurs at night, with exercise, or in the cold

-• Wheezing, a whistling sound when breathing.
+• Wheezing, a whistling sound when breathing

-• Shortness of breath or the feeling of breathing through a straw.
+• Shortness of breath or the feeling of breathing through a straw

-• Chest tightness.
+• Chest tightness

 People with asthma have sensitive airways that react to “triggers.”
 Although we do not know the exact cause of asthma, some common triggers are listed below.